All About Innerspring Mattress Coils

 - Bonnell coils, which were first used to pad 19th century carriage seats, are the oldest, simplest and most commonly found coil support system.
 Being less expensive to make than other coil systems, Bonnell coils are usually found in mattresses in the lower to mid-price ranges.

 - Offset coils have flattened tops and bottoms that give them an hourglass shape.
-The flattened portions are joined together with spiral-like helical wires, giving them a hinged effect that allows the mattress conform to the body’s natural contours.
+The flattened portions are joined together with spiral-like helical wires, giving them a hinged effect that allows the mattress to conform to the body’s natural contours.
 Sturdy and stable, offset coils are often found in higher end innerspring mattresses, including Sealy Posturepedic

 - Continuous coils are head-to-toe rows of s-shaped springs formed from a single steel wire hinged in a manner similar to offset coils.
 Often found in Serta and Kingsdown mattresses, interlinked continuous coils provide a consistently stable and durable sleep support system.